MySQL enables database administrators to expire account passwords manually, and to establish a policy for automatic password expiration.

 This restricted mode of operation permits

 statements, which is useful before MySQL 5.7.6 if

-useful if the account password uses a hashing format that requires
+password has a hashing format that requires

 old_passwords to be set to a